Sick time off for regular contract covered, classified, and professional staff

 |Less than 8 years||A prorated amount as determined by Human Resources|

-Moving from monthly paid staff to faculty, student, or hourly
+Moving from staff to faculty, student, or hourly

-If you move to a temporary hourly staff or student hourly position, only a maximum of 40 hours will transfer; the rest will be “held” for potential reinstatement as outlined in the Prior Washington State Service Credit webpage.
+If you move to a student hourly position, only a maximum of 40 hours will transfer; the rest will be “held” for potential reinstatement as outlined in the Prior Washington State Service Credit webpage.

 Leaving UW employment